How to Get Free CARFAX Vehicle History Reports

 Sign up for a FREE myCARFAX.com account and view your vehicle service history (which is part of the Carfax vehicle history report), get alerts for upcoming service, find trusted service shops, and be the first to know about open recalls. myCARFAX makes taking care of your car easier than ever.

 Every CARFAX Vehicle History Report contains information that can impact a consumer's decision about a used vehicle.

 As you look for ways to save money on your next used car purchase, CARFAX can help.
 There are several ways to get free vehicle history report from CARFAX throughout the used car shopping process - from browsing cars for sale online to looking at cars on a dealer's lot.

-Thousands of vehicles listed on sites like AutoTrader.com and Cars.com can include a free car history report from CARFAX.
+Every car listed for sale on Carfax Used Car Listings comes with a free CARFAX report.
+What's more, thousands of vehicles listed on sites like AutoTrader.com and Cars.com can include a free car history report from CARFAX.
 Look for the free CARFAX Report links and get the same vehicle history information that is available for purchase on Carfax.com.